How to get a cat into a carrier: 7 steps to success with tips from our vet

 How to keep a cat calm

-- Tire your cat out before you put them in their carrier by indulging in a good 15-20 minute play session.
-Active and energized cats are more likely to feel stressed and anxious when placed in their carrier, whereas a cat that's just burned off a lot of energy is likely to be a lot more mellow and more prone to dozing off on the journey.
+- Tire your cat out before you put them in their carrier by indulging in a good 15-20 minute session – perhaps find some games to play with cats.
+Active and energized cats are more likely to feel stressed and anxious when placed in their carrier, whereas a cat that’s just burned off a lot of energy is likely to be a lot more mellow and more prone to dozing off on the journey.

 - We recommend you always pop a blanket in the carrier with your cat as this will help them feel more comfortable.
-Try spritzing it with cat pheromone spray, such as Feliway, to help them feel more chilled out.
+Try spritzing it with cat pheromone spray, such as Feliway (which is available on Amazon), to help them feel more chilled out.

-- Get your kitty used to the car before they need to go on a trip by doing a few short drives around the block.
+- Ensure you’ve got a strategy for traveling with cats in the car before your kitty needs to go on a trip by doing a few short drives around the block.
 This will help them get used to the motion of being in the car and will help decrease stress and anxiety on the day.

 - While the backseat tends to be the safest place for your cat and their carrier, try and position it on the opposite side to where you’re sitting in the front seat.
 In other words, if you’re driving, don’t place them directly behind the driver’s seat.
 Cover three sides with a towel but leave one side open so that they can see you.